 About a month ago, I went for an adjustment.
 Now that we have Tommy, I’m scheduling my appointments on the one weekday afternoon Jake has off from work.
 The office the orthodontist has open that afternoon is about 45 minutes away.
 The closer office is 20 minutes away.
 It isn’t a big deal to drive further.
 However, instead of getting an adjustment, the orthodontist looked everything over and then told me I was making good progress and that they’d see how things were going in another six weeks.

 So I drove an hour and a half roundtrip for what turned out to be a five minute checkup on the one weekday afternoon Jake has off from work.
 Yes, everything is going well, which is good, but it still felt like a huge waste of time.
-I was also completely blindsided because I didn’t even realize that this could happen.
+I didn’t even realize that this could happen, which left me completely blindsided.
 Now I wouldn’t want to get someone else to watch Tommy during an appointment because I’d feel awful if this happened again.

 I know it sounds like a stupid reason to be in a funk about the process.
 I’m just frustrated about scheduling future appointments.
 And I feel like I’m in the dark about what’s really happening right now because it’s been almost 12 weeks since anyone talked to me about my progress for more than a few minutes.